leanhtaihcmus/nodejs-microservices/blog/README.md

 ```kubectl delete deloyment [depl_name]``` Delete a deployment

 ```kubectl rollout restart deployment [depl_name]``` use to update deployment without change any configs

+### Types of Services
+#### Cluster IP
+Sets up an easy -to-remember URL to access a pod.
+Only exposes pod in the cluster.
+#### Node Port
+Make a pod accessible from outside the cluster.
+Usually only used for dev purposes
+#### Load Balancer
+Makes a pod accessible from outside the cluster.
+This is the right way to expose a pod to the outside world
+#### External Name
+Redirects an in-cluster request to a CNAME url...don't worry about this one...